Life in France. A Dream and a Plan

 Like anywhere, the cost of living in France depends on location.
 Paris and the Riviera come with premium prices, while smaller towns and rural areas offer affordable alternatives.

-Tip: Work with a reputable realtor who understands expats’ needs.
+Tip: Work with a reputable realtor who understands the needs of Americans.
 Guidance before making a commitment is essential.

 Renting in France